tysoncadenhead/tysoncadenhead.com/_harp/blog/getting-started-with-react.md

 ### JSX

-React works best when it is paired with a templating library called JSX.
+React works best when it is paired with a language extension to JavaScript called JSX.
 At first glance, JSX may look a little strange.
 Here is an example:

 ```
 var HelloMessage = React.createClass({